Align

 Final Design (Customer Portal) - Live client: Meraki Movement Co

 Here is the final design for solely the customer portal used by one of Rezerv's clients, Meraki Movement Co.
 I will not be showcasing the final design for the business portal as they are extensive and some flows are confidential.
-However, I have shared the link to the figma files below, feel free to have a look.
+I have shared the link to the figma files below, feel free to have a look.

 Final Design (Figma Files)